The Afghan Resistance Says Reports Of Its Defeat In Panjshir Are Taliban Propaganda

 "The whole world has abandoned us," he said.
 "We're not receiving any type of assistance, whatever form it could be.
 And we're fighting al-Qaida and international terrorism at the moment.
 And everyone is ignoring this."

-While continuing to fight, however, Nazary said the resistance maintains "lines of communication" with the Taliban and has made a so-far-unsuccessful call for a say in the new government.
+Although the resistance continues to fight, Nazary said, it maintains "lines of communication" with the Taliban and has made a so-far-unsuccessful call for a say in the new government.

 "The Taliban movement does not represent the vast majority of Afghanistan's population.
 The vast majority are against them," he said.
 "In order for them to form an inclusive government, they have to include all ethnic groups, all political forces, all political parties from throughout the country, both women and men."